muratk5n/thirdwave/en/README.md

 What would the military-industrial complex have to gain from JFK's death?
 He was good to them.
-Increased their budget many times over the years (whenever he was bitchslapped by the Soviets he'd go to Congress and ask for more money, give it to mil).
+Increased their budget many times over the years (whenever he was smacked around by the Soviets he'd go to Congress and ask for more money, give it to mil).

 ---